-- --All classes will have finals calculated to be worth approx. 10%, or twice a regular test, whichever is more. - --For those classes using an end of unit test as the final, at least 25% must be comprehensive. - --Production/performance items on the test will be at the teacher's discretion. - --Finals in special services classes will be at the teacher's discretion. - --Semester finals will be given only on the days scheduled by the main office, unless special permission has been obtained from the principal.
+- --All classes will have finals calculated to be worth approx. 10%, or the equivalent in points in the class; (i.e. 800 points in the class, the final is worth 80 points.) - --For those classes using an end of unit test as the final, at least 25% must be comprehensive. - --Production/performance items on the test will be at the teacher's discretion. - --Finals in special services classes will be at the teacher's discretion. - --Semester finals will be given only on the days scheduled by the main office, unless special permission has been obtained from the principal.